Dead Dog Bay also formally known as “Okoka Bay” is a little secluded tidal bay, this is entered via a short path at the end of Margaret Reeve Lane.

 Gear Grab is a hire shop on Waiheke, they have a wide range of everyday gear.
 Their store consists of party, gaming, outdoors, household, tech and more.

-Surfdale beach is a south side beach on Waiheke, the beach is best at half tide or higher.
+Surfdale Beach is a south side beach on Waiheke, the beach is best at half tide or higher.
 The Beach is made from Shell/Sand and popular for high wind activities.

 Enclosure Bay is semi hidden gem bay made of rock formations that almost entirely enclose the bay from the sea.
 This creates a natural, shallow swimming pool.